atreyasha/spp-explainability/docs/develop.md

     1. Background concepts

-        **DEADLINE:** *\<2021-03-02 Tue\>*
+        **DEADLINE:** *\<2021-03-03 Wed\>*

         1. Explainability

+            1.  move explainability as the first topic, if possible and relevant

-            1.  qualify what does it mean to be explainable and how to define this
+            2.  qualify what does it mean to be explainable and how to define this

-            2.  mention that explainability focuses on exposing the model\'s logic and not on necessarily creating rationality in the model
+            3.  mention that explainability focuses on exposing the model\'s logic and not on necessarily creating rationality in the model

-            3.  make hierarchy for local vs. global explainability -\> can provide hints of differences here
+            4.  make hierarchy for local vs. global explainability -\> can provide hints of differences here

-            4.  explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles**
+            5.  explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles**

-            5.  provide some metrics or tangible task-based insights to show how new explainability works
+            6.  provide some metrics or tangible task-based insights to show how new explainability works

-            6.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis
+            7.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis

-            7.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific
+            8.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific

         2. ANN\'s historical literature